 If you want a softer, fluffier omelette (not just lower in calories), adding a splash of water helps!
 As it cooks, the water turns into steam, making the eggs lighter.
 For an Oil-Free Water-Cooked Omelette, this technique works perfectly.
 If you prefer a richer omelette, try adding a bit of milk or cream instead.

-Cooking an omelette in boiling water works well.
-The moment the whisked eggs hit the hot water, they puff up, turning soft and fluffy every time.
-For an Oil-Free Water-Cooked Omelette, use a 1:1 ratio of eggs to water—so for every 6 eggs, use ½ cup (120ml) of water.
-Bring the water to a gentle boil in a non-stick pan, then pour in the eggs.
-Let them cook undisturbed until they set, then gently fold or roll them up.
-That’s it—no oil, no fuss, just a light and airy omelette!
+Cooking an omelette in boiling water works beautifully.
+When whisked eggs hit hot water, they puff up into a soft, fluffy texture.
+I use a 1:1 ratio-for every 6 eggs, add ½ cup (120ml) water.
+Bring water to a gentle boil in a non-stick pan, pour in the eggs, let them set undisturbed, then fold or roll.
+No oil, no fuss!

-A simple omelette is surprisingly easy—just eggs, a pinch of salt and pepper, and a bit of oil to keep it from sticking.
-But let’s be honest: Omelettes are way more exciting when you add fillings!
-For an Oil-Free, Water-Cooked Omelette, you can skip the oil altogether and cook it in water for a lighter option.
-As for the oil, you’ve got options—olive oil, avocado oil, butter, ghee, or my personal favourite, bacon grease.
+Making an omelette is simple-just eggs, salt, pepper, and a bit of oil.
+But it's way more exciting with fillings!
+I skip the oil entirely and cook mine in water for a lighter version.
+If you prefer using fat, try olive oil, avocado oil, butter, ghee, or my favorite-bacon grease.

 To store an oil-free water-cooked omelette, let it cool, then wrap it tightly or place it in an airtight container.
 Refrigerate for up to 2-3 days.
 For longer storage, freeze it for up to 1 month.
 Reheat gently in the microwave or a pan.